FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: Experiments

 \paragraph{Results.} Table~\ref{tab:omni_chatting} summarizes the results.
 Compared with Qwen2.5-Omni, \modelname delivers responses of comparable quality in terms of helpfulness, as confirmed by both automatic scoring and human ratings.
 More importantly, in dimensions that matter most for real-time interaction: naturalness, responsiveness, and robustness, \modelname demonstrates a clear advantage.
 We attribute this to the model’s native full-duplex design and the effectiveness of the dual training paradigm.

-\paragraph{Ablation study.} We further compare against a baseline trained without the semi-duplex \textit{Fine-tuning-1} stage (i.e., omitting ASR-style supervision).
+We further compare against a baseline trained without the semi-duplex \textit{Fine-tuning-1} stage (i.e., omitting ASR-style supervision).
 This variant shows a marked drop in instruction-following ability, underscoring the importance of retaining the dual data format in SFT.
 In particular, the ASR-style organization significantly strengthens audio understanding, validating the design of our training pipeline.